vishnugamini/LocalLLMAgent/README.md

 - **Local Environment Access:** Interact with Python and CMD local environments for versatile task execution.
 - **File System Interaction:** Find, update, and delete files/folders on your system, providing seamless file management.
 - **Version Control Integration:** Push code directly to GitHub (Yes, you read that right!).
+- **Data Analysis:** The LLM can analyze csv files and create intended graphs for intuitive data representation.
 - **Internet Search Functionality:** The LLM can search the internet for real-time information to assist with tasks.

 Stay tuned for more exciting features and enhancements in the near future!